-In other stories, John Clay offers an overview of DEED's new Career Profile tool, while Senf contributes a second story about wage and salary growth in the state.
+In other stories, John Clay offers an overview of DEED's new Career and Education Explorer tool, while Senf contributes a second story about wage and salary growth in the state.

 This issue also features stories by two DEED interns, Nick Hine and Edward Mallak.
 Hine, who is studying economics at Gustavus Adolphus College in St. Peter, wrote our cover story about careers in environmental and civil engineering.
 Mallak, an economics and math major at St. John's University in Collegeville, looks at some of the challenges ex-offenders face in getting back into the workforce.
 Both have returned to college for their senior years, and we wish them well as they get ready to launch their own careers.